JoshVEvans/Super-Resolution/README.md

 An image of the complete model is towards the bottom of this page.

 ## How do you use this model?
-Put low-resolution images to upscale inside the '**inference/original**' directory.
+$\qquad$ Put low-resolution images to upscale inside the '**inference/original**' directory.
 Run output.py, and the results will be written into the '**inference/output**' directory.
 It should take a couple of seconds to run the model for each image inside the input directory.

+$\qquad$ If you find that the model takes too long to run, or you run out of memory, try replacing '*weights/LARGE_BEST.h5*' with other models found within the [weights](https://github.com/JoshVEvans/Super-Resolution/tree/master/weights) folder such as '*weights/SMALL_BEST.h5*' or '*weights/VDSR_BEST.h5*'.

 ## How can you train your own model?
-The model is instantiated within [`network.py`](https://github.com/JoshVEvans/Super-Resolution/blob/master/network.py).
+$\qquad$ The model is instantiated within [`network.py`](https://github.com/JoshVEvans/Super-Resolution/blob/master/network.py).
 You can play around with hyper-parameters there.
 First, to train the model, delete the images currently within `data/` put your training image data within that file - I recommend the [DIV2K dataset](https://data.vision.ee.ethz.ch/cvl/DIV2K/).
 Finally, mess with hyper-parameters in [`train.py`](https://github.com/JoshVEvans/Super-Resolution/blob/master/train.py) and run `train.py`.
 If you’re training on weaker hardware, I’d recommend lowering the `batch_size` below the currently set ***8*** images.
 Also, decrease the number of (`residual blocks`) from `24 to 9` and reduce the number of filters (`num_filters`) from `128 to 64`.

 ## More Examples:
 #### Set 5 Evaluation Set: